 Earnings per share for profit attributable to the equity shareholders

-Basic and diluted earnings per ordinary share (p)
+Basic earnings per ordinary share (p)

 There are no recognised gains and losses other than those passing through the income statement.

 STATEMENT OF FINANCIAL POSITION

 Property, plant and equipment

 Investments at FVTPL

 Trade and other receivables falling due within one year